The Mass-Concentration Relation and the Stellar-to-Halo Mass Ratio in the CFHT Stripe 82 Survey: Results

 \section{Results}

 We show the observed galaxy-galaxy lensing signals for the low and high redshift samples in Figure~1.
+The black circles represent the measured excess surface mass density.
+Errorbars shown are 1$\sigma$ fluctuations obtained using $1000$ bootstrap by resamplings $30$ equal sub-areas from the real observation data sets.

+We fit the measured lensing signals to the model described in section~3 using a Monte Carlo Markov Chain (MCMC) method.
+A flat prior is adopted for the halo mass $M_{\rm vir}$, the concentration $c_{\rm vir}$ and the probability $p_{\rm cen}$.
+A Gaussian prior is adopted for the effective scale length $\sigma_{\rm off}$ as Johnston et al. (2007).

+As above, we select the clusters and massive galaxies carefully.
+For the cluster, only clusters with well-defined centers with $p_{\rm cen}>0.9$ are selected; for the LOWZ/CMASS galaxies, they are almost all central galaxies, $\sim10\%$ of them may be the most luminous satellite galaxies as indicated by the clustering analysis by Parejko et al. (2013) and White et al. (2011).
+Then a flat prior $(0.65, 1.0)$ on the probability $p_{\rm }cen$ is adopted.
+A Gaussian prior is adopted for the effective scale length $\sigma_{\rm off}$ as Johnston et al. (2007).
+Moreover, We test the effects of the adopted prior with a Gaussian one used in Melchior et al. (2016) for the $p_{\rm cen}$, the difference on the fit results of mass and concentration is $<5\%$, which suggests that such an effect is sub-dominant.

-The black circles with error bars represent the measured excess surface mass density.
-We fit them to the model described in section~3.
-The black solid curves shows the best-fit results with all the components.
-The different model components are shown in dashed curves: the central baryonic matter (red), the dark matter halo profile (green), the miscentering halo component (blue) and neighboring halos (magenta).
+The black solid curves shows the sum of all components for the best-fit models.
+The different model components are shown as dashed curves: the central galaxy (red), the dark matter halo profile (green), the mis-centering component (blue), and the contribution from neighboring halos (magenta).
 At small scales ($0.1-1 \rm Mpc$), the dark matter halo is the dominant component.
-At large scales ($>3 \rm Mpc$ for galaxies and $>5 \rm Mpc$ for clusters), the neighboring halos contribute more.
-The best-fit results are given in Table~1.
-We convert the measured $M_{\rm vir}$ and $c_{\rm vir}$ to $M_{200}$ and $c_{200}$ with the formula by Johnston et al. (2007).
-The stellar masses $M_*$ of LOWZ/CMASS galaxies are from the Portsmouth SED-fitting (Maraston et al. 2013) based on the SDSS-III BOSS DR10 data. $M_*$ of the redMaPPer clusters are estimated by matching the positions of central galaxies with the galaxy catalog of SDSS DR10.
-The fitted probability $p_{\rm cen}$ are all close to $1$, which indicates that: (1) the centers of redMaPPer clusters are well defined; (2) LOWZ/CMASS galaxies are almost all central galaxies, $\sim 10\%$ of them may be the most luminous satellite galaxies as the clustering analysis by Parejko et al. (2013) and White et al. (2011).
+At large scales ($>3 \rm Mpc$ for galaxies and $>5 \rm Mpc$ for clusters), the contribution from neighboring halos dominates.
+The best-fit results for the 5 parameter values are given in Table~1.
+We convert the measured $M_{\rm vir}$ and $c_{\rm vir}$ to $M_{200}$ and $c_{200}$ with the formula in Johnston et al. (2007).

+The values of the fitted probability $p_{\rm cen}$ were all higher than $0.9$, which indicates that: (1) the centers of redMaPPer clusters are well defined; (2) the centers of $\sim 10\%$ LOWZ/CMASS galaxies are offset.